SUSTAINABILITY Community Relations

 We conduct education to ensure that store personnel act with the highest priority placed on personal safety and with crime prevention in mind, in ways such as greeting customers in a cheerful and spirited manner.
 Our headquarters is cooperating with the police and the Japan Franchise Association in efforts to prevent crimes against the convenience store industry as a whole.

-Actions taken as crime prevention measures
+Actions taken as crime prevention measures.

 • Promotion of security camera installation